-Other maritime datasets solve challenges like piracy detection, boat monitoring, segmentation, and vehicle classification.The IPATCH dataset (piracy detection) developed by Pationo et al. \cite{patino2016pets}, uses multi-sensor surveillance to protect a vessel at sea from piracy.
-The dataset solves challenges from the PETS 2016 workshop, does Low-Level Video Analysis like object detection and tracking, Mid-Level Video Analysis like 'simple' event detection: the behavior recognition of a single actor and High-Level Video Analysis that is 'complex' event detection: the behavior and interaction recognition of several actors.
-Maritime Detection, Classification, and Tracking Database (MarDCT) \cite{bloisi2015argos} is a database of videos and images containing data coming from multiple sources (fixed, moving, and Pan-Tilt-Zoom cameras) and from different scenarios.
-MarDCT aims to provide visual data that can help develop intelligent surveillance systems for the maritime environment.
-The data sets are divided according to the type of Ground Truth in: Detection, Classification, and Tracking.
-Also known as the Argos Boat Classification dataset, it is used for boat classification and contains images of boats automatically extracted by the ARGOS system, which operates 24/7 in Venice (Italy).
+Other maritime datasets address challenges such as piracy detection, boat monitoring, segmentation, and vehicle classification.
+The IPATCH dataset (piracy detection) developed by Pationo et al. \cite{patino2016pets}, focuses on piracy detection using multi-sensor surveillance to protect vessels at sea.
+The dataset adresses challenges from the PETS 2016 workshop, does low-level video analysis such as object detection and tracking, mid-level video analysis such as 'simple' event detection (the behavior recognition of a single actor), and high-level video analysis that is 'complex' event detection (behavior and interaction recognition of several actors).
+The Maritime Detection, Classification, and Tracking Database (MarDCT) \cite{bloisi2015argos} is a repository of videos and images sourced from various cameras (fixed, moving, and Pan-Tilt-Zoom) and scenarios.
+MarDCT aims to provide visual data to support the development of intelligent surveillance systems for maritime environments, categorized by ground truth types: detection, classification, and tracking.
+Also known as the Argos Boat Classification dataset, it focuses on boat classification using images automatically extracted by the ARGOS system, operating continuously in Venice, Italy.
 The dataset comes from an incomparable environment like Venice, but they present very interesting challenges to vehicle classification.
-The Marine Obstacle Detection Dataset (MODD), introduced by Kristan et al. \cite{kristan2015fast} contains marine videos captured by unmanned surface vehicles (USVs).
-This dataset is used to segment images into the sky, the shore, and the sea and detect obstacles in the sea area.
-The contributions of our study compared with those of the aforementioned studies are summarized as follows:
+The Marine Obstacle Detection Dataset (MODD), introduced by Kristan et al. \cite{kristan2015fast}, consists of marine videos captured by unmanned surface vehicles (USVs).
+This dataset facilitates image segmentation into the sky, the shore, and sea areas, focusing on obstacle detection within the marine environment.